Archive 2022

 Here, The metering is done through a modified PZEM-004t v3 for up to European phase to phase voltage tolerance :up to 427V RMS with 0.2V resolution.
 Compared to the non-modified version, This ALSO allows phase to phase metering, and phase to neutral in case of neutral fault.Power, Energy, power factor resolution are doubled due to the fact that their computing involve instantaneous voltage measurement which is affected by the PZEM modification.

-The incentive behind moving average calculation is to apply low pass filtering and filter any spurious spike that would make an inappropriate relay action at the time.
+The incentive behind moving average calculation is to apply low pass filtering and filter any spurious spike that would command an inappropriate relay action.

 Relay Actions